website-devfuria/devfuria.com.br/logica-de-programacao/project-euler.md

 ---
-title:       Projeto Euler
+title:       Apresentando o projeto Euler
-description: Apresentando o projeto
+description: "Projeto Euler existe para encorajar, desafiar e desenvolver as habilidades e gozo de qualquer pessoa com interesse no fascinante mundo da matemática"
 serie:       Lógica Nível 9
-ordem:       2
+ordem:       1
 ---

 > "Project Euler exists to encourage, challenge, and develop the skills and enjoyment of anyone with an interest in the